 Natural gas is America's most popular home-heating fuel.
-More than 64 million (or more than half of) American homes are heated with natural gas.
-Alliant Energy serves approximately 413,000 natural gas customers in Iowa, Minnesota and Wisconsin.
+More than half of all American homes are heated with natural gas.
+Alliant Energy serves approximately 418,000 natural gas customers in Iowa, Minnesota and Wisconsin.

 How do customers use natural gas?

-At this point in time, we anticipate natural gas costs for the average Alliant Energy residential customer for the 2012-2013 winter heating season (October 1 – March 31) could be as much as 5% - 15% higher than last heating season because last winter was very warm and customer use of natural gas was low.
+At this point in time, we anticipate natural gas costs for the average Alliant Energy residential customer for the 2014-2015 winter heating season (October 1 – March 31) could be approximately the same as the last heating season.
 This forecast is based on normal winter weather and it is important to remember that weather always has the potential to play a big role in what actually ends up happening, as it can drive your winter heating costs up or down.

 How are customers' natural gas prices calculated?

 Prices for natural gas that is used by natural gas customers consist of three main costs:

 - Transmission: transporting the natural gas from its origin to a local gas companies such as IPL and WPL.
 (10% to 15%)

 - Distribution: getting natural gas through the IPL and WPL system to customers.
 (Residential: 30% to 35% - Large customers: 5% to 20%)

 - The cost of the natural gas itself: this is driven by supply-and-demand in the market.
 (Residential: 50% to 60% - Large customers: 70% to 85%)

 Does Alliant Energy profit from higher natural gas prices?